 Tangible fixed assets acquired since the Academy was established are included in the accounts at cost.
-Assets costing less than $\pounds 2,000$ or a group of the same assets amounting to less than $\pounds 5,000$ are written off in the year of acquisition.
+Assets costing less than £2,000 or a group of the same assets amounting to less than £5,000 are written off in the year of acquisition.
 All other assets are capitalised.

 Where tangible fixed assets have been acquired with the aid of specific grants, either from the government or from the private sector, they are included in the balance sheet at cost and depreciated over their expected useful economic life.
 The related grants are credited to a restricted fixed asset fund in the statement of financial activities and carried forward in the balance sheet.
 Depreciation on such assets is charged to the restricted fixed asset fund in the Statement of Financial Activities so as to reduce the fund over the useful economic life of the related asset on a basis consistent with the Academy Trust's depreciation policy.
-Where tangible fixed assets have been acquired with unrestricted funds the cost is transferred to the restricted fixed asset fund and depreciation on such assets is charged to the restricted fixed asset fund.
+Where tangible fixed assets have been acquired with unrestricted funds the cost is transferred to the restricted fixed asset fund.